I am a PhD candidate in the Information program at The University of Arizona (that's me on the left).

 I try to always have interesting opportunities to offer graduate and undergraduate students who want to work on privacy enhancing technologies.
 If you are interested, please contact me.

-In Fall 2018 I am teaching eSoc 488: Information Privacy
+In Fall 2018 I taught eSoc 488: Information Privacy with Applications.

 In Spring 2018 I was a TA for ISTA 450 / INFO 550: Artificial Intelligence, and for ISTA 130: Introduction to Python Programming.